KeepCoolCH/DropzoneFileSharing/README.md

 # 📤 Dropzone File Sharing

 **Simple and secure file sharing via drag & drop** – with temporary links or via email, password protection, and expiration settings.
-Version **2.0** – developed by Kevin Tobler 🌐 [www.kevintobler.ch](https://www.kevintobler.ch)
+Version **2.1** – developed by Kevin Tobler 🌐 [www.kevintobler.ch](https://www.kevintobler.ch)

 ---

-## 🔄 Updates in version 2.0
+## 🔄 Updates in version 2.1

-- 📘 Completely reworked chunk upload
-- ⚠️ No more errors when uploading very large files
-- 🐞 Other bug fixes
+- 📧 The time period for which the file is valid is included in the email to the recipient.

 ---